gaepdit/email-queue-service/README.md

 email batch.

 A batch of emails can be sent as an array to the API, which will then queue and process them with a configurable delay between each.
-The emails are saved in a database with their current status.
+The submitted emails are also saved in a database.
 If the application needs to restart before all emails are processed, any unsent emails will be loaded from the database and processing will continue.

 ## API Configuration